Dallas Jail—Tips on Visiting Lew Sterrett

 - a piece of paper with the inmate’s name and number and where they are being housed

 Leave everything else at home (particularly jewelry or clothing with metal in it.)

-Posting a bond: The Lew Sterrett computer system is inefficient and the workspace is not well laid out.
-It can take up to 20 minutes to post a bond once you reach the window.
+Posting a bond: It can take up to 20 minutes to post a bond once you reach the window.
 If there’s a long line at the bail bonds windows, be prepared to wait for more than an hour.
-The best time to try and post a bond is 8-8:30 in the morning.
+The best time to post a bond is 8-8:30 in the morning.
 Bring cash or a cashier’s check.
 When you receive the bond paperwork, be sure to read the document VERY CAREFULLY.
 It will spell out certain things that have to be met to get your money back.